Henry IV, Holy Roman Emperor: Consolidation

-Pope Gregory VII repeated Henry's excommunication in late 1084, but many of the Pope's former supporters came to pay homage to Henry as emperor at Cologne at Christmas.
-His supporters and opponents held a joint conference on the river Werra on 20 January 1085 but could not reach a compromise.
-The Saxon Count Theoderic II of Katlenburg and Bishop Udo of Hildesheim entered into secret negotiations with Henry during the conference, but the Saxons who remained hostile to Henry soon murdered Theoderic and forced the bishop to flee from Saxony.
-After the bishop persuaded Henry to pledge he would respect the Saxons' liberties, many rebels laid down their arms.
+Pope Gregory VII repeated Henry's excommunication in late 1084, but many of the Pope's former supporters paid homage to Henry as emperor at Cologne at Christmas.
+His supporters and opponents met at a joint conference on the river Werra on 20 January 1085, but no compromise was reached.
+During the meeting, Theoderic II of Katlenburg and Bishop Udo of Hildesheim, both Saxons, entered secret negotiations with Henry.
+However, the Saxons, hostile to Henry, soon murdered Theoderic and forced Udo to flee from Saxony.
+On his advice, Henry pledged respect for Saxon liberties, prompting many rebels to lay down their arms.